adam-srut/One-molecule-visualization/README.md

  Output format can be specified with option `-o [png, Default: svg]` (pdf format might not work properly).
  Try `$ ./one_mol_vis.jl --help` to list all options.

-*Check the dictionaries at the beginning of the script, expand them accordingly to cover all atom types presented in your xyz file.*
+*Check the dictionaries in the atom_types.jl of the script, expand them accordingly to cover all atom types presented in your xyz file.*

 ![one_mol_vis](https://user-images.githubusercontent.com/43886886/148700795-dbea7815-8d8a-49ed-a7b6-941573e8652b.png)